tillbiskup/evedata/docs/architecture.rst

     * How to deal with monitors?

-      * Add an ``events`` attribute to the ``Dataset`` class?
+      * Add an ``events`` attribute to the ``Measurement`` class?
 It might be an interesting use case to have a list of "events" (aka values for the different monitors) in chronological order, and similar to the monitors themselves, they should be mappable to the position counts.
 This would allow for a display of arbitrary data together with (relevant) events.

 metadata module